-- Portfolio Management - This quantitative course presents advanced material relevant for portfolio managers, extending the material covered in Investments.
+- Portfolio Management - This quantitative course presents advanced material relevant for portfolio managers.
 Topics include the money management industry (mutual funds, pension funds, hedge funds), modern techniques for optimal portfolio selection, liquidity and transaction costs, properties of asset returns, and investment strategies designed to exploit apparent violations of market efficiency.

 You’ll learn about the forces shaping capital markets around the globe from professors who conduct groundbreaking research, have sat on the Board of Governors of the Federal Reserve, and advised the president and heads of state.

 John H. Cochrane, AQR Capital Management Distinguished Service Professor of Finance, is a research associate and past director of the asset pricing program of the National Bureau of Economic Research and a Fellow of the Econometric Society.
 His recent publications include the book Asset Pricing and numerous articles on his research topics.